 When you apply

-You will receive an automated email confirming that we have received your application (remember to check your junk/SPAM folder if you do not hear from us).
-We will be in contact as per the following stages:
+- You will receive an automated email confirming that we have received your application (remember to check your junk/SPAM folder if you do not hear from us).

 You will be informed of the outcome by email within 10 working days after the interview.
 There are four possible outcomes:

 - Unconditional offer: you have met all the entry requirements and your place is guaranteed

 - Conditional offer: your place is secured, pending meeting the entry requirements

 - Waiting list: you have met all entry requirements, however, the course is full.
 If any spaces become available you may be contacted.

 - Unsuccessful: you have not met the entry criteria or did not meet the necessary level at the skills test.
 You can call the Student Advice Centre to discuss alternative options.

 Once an offer is received, you must reply within 14 days or risk losing your place.